MasterCode003/transla-quest/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+# How to Visit Your Supabase Project Database

+Follow these step-by-step instructions to access and manage your connected Supabase project database:

+1. Open your web browser and go to the Supabase website at https://supabase.com.

+2. Click on the "Login" button at the top-right corner of the homepage.

+3. Enter your registered email and password credentials associated with your Supabase account and sign in.

+4. After signing in, you will see the Supabase Dashboard displaying your projects.

+5. Select the project that is connected to your app by clicking on its project name.

+6. Within the project dashboard, navigate to the "Database" section from the sidebar menu.

+7. Here you can explore your database schema, tables, and data for your project.

+8. To view or edit translation history records, find the relevant table (e.g., "translation_history") and click on it.

+9. You may run SQL queries or browse table data directly via the Supabase web interface.

+10. To manage database settings, click on "Settings" in the sidebar and explore connections, API keys, and other configurations.

+11. When finished, you may log out securely from your dashboard.